xaya/xaya_tutorials/MoverSharp.md

 `Direction` is a simple enum of 9 directions (including NONE) that a player can move in.

     // A possible direction of movement.
     public enum Direction
     {
-	    /** NONE is the direction of players that are not moving, in particular
+        // NONE is the direction for players that are not moving,
-	      * after the steps_left have counted down to zero. */ NONE = 0,
+        // in particular, after steps_left has counted down to zero.

+        NONE = 0,
         RIGHT = 1,
         LEFT = 2,
         UP = 3,
         DOWN = 4,
         RIGHT_UP = 5,
         RIGHT_DOWN = 6,
         LEFT_UP = 7,
         LEFT_DOWN = 8
     }

 `PlayerState` contains all the information we need to know about a player, i.e. its position on the map as x and y coordinates, the direction the player is moving in (the `Direction` enum above), and the number of steps left for it to take as an integer.

-	/// The state of a particular player in Mover.
-	public class PlayerState
+    // The state of a particular player in Mover. public class PlayerState
     {
         // The current x coordinate.
         public int x;
         // The current y coordinate.
         public int y;

         // The direction of movement.
         public Direction dir = Direction.UP;
         // The remaining number of movement steps left. public Int32 steps_left;
     }

 You can think of this as, &quot;I&#39;m here (our x and y Cartesian coordinates on the map) and I&#39;m going to walk 5 m (steps) north (a direction).&quot; It&#39;s that simple.

 `GameState` is a very simple class.
 It contains a dictionary of all the players and their states, i.e. `PlayerState`s.
 It&#39;s easy to access any given player by name, e.g. `GameState.players[name]`.

     // The full game state.
     public class GameState
     {
         // All players on the map and their current state. public Dictionary<string, PlayerState> players;
     }

 If we were to draw the map, we could iterate over the game state to find each player, then place them on the map with the `PlayerState` x and y values.